 April is when Kentucky Derby preps heat up.
 Kentucky Derby prep races leading to the Triple Crown races.
-Triple Crown races are the most popular horse races during the entire year.
+Triple Crown races are the most popular horse races for bets during the entire year.

 That’s why it’s a good idea for online bookie agents to brush up on their horse betting terminology.